Zeugwerk/Example-ExecutionToken/README.md

 ```

-- Repeat the homing sequence with different IStartToken objects and see the difference
+- Repeat the homing sequence with different **_tokenUsage** settings and therefore different IStartToken objects to see the different behavior of the objects.

 ## Questions?